phu0ngng/nccl/doc/source/env.rst

 ----------------
 (since 2.17)

 Enable the use of NVLink SHARP (NVLS).
-NVLink SHARP is available in third-generation NVSwitch systems with Hopper and later GPU architectures, allowing collectives such as ``ncclAllReduce`` to be offloaded to the NVSwitch domain.
+NVLink SHARP is available in fourth-generation NVSwitch systems with Hopper and later GPU architectures, allowing collectives such as ``ncclAllReduce`` to be offloaded to the NVSwitch domain.

 Values accepted
 ^^^^^^^^^^^^^^^